A ministry for reaching the children of incarcerated prisoners

 CEF has committed to coming alongside the children of inmates to help them have the most promising future possible.
 These kids are bearing the consequences of their parents' actions.
 An inmate chooses to walk the wrong path and his children often follow.

-Fact: According to the Bureau of Justice statistics there were 2,239,800 adults incarcerated at the end of 2011.
-More than twice that number (4,814,200) were under supervision of probation or parole.
+Fact: According to the Bureau of Justice statistics there were 2,220,300 adults incarcerated at the end of 2013.
+More than twice that number (4,751,400) were under the supervision of probation or parole.

 Fact: There are more than 1.7 million children who have a parent in state or federal prison.